dart-lang/sdk/docs/language/informal/super-bounded-types.md

 ## Updates

+*   Version 0.7 (2018-06-01), marked as background material: The normative text on variance and on super-bounded types is now part of the language specification.

 *   Version 0.6 (2018-05-25), added example showing why we must check the right hand side of type aliases.